Students must complete the

 Enrollment criteria: Students must be enrolled at least half time: undergraduate (6 credit hours per semester); graduate students (5 credit hours per semester)

-- Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is enrolled in school and during deferments (postponements of repayment).
+Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is enrolled in school and during deferments (postponements of repayment).
 Undergraduate students must show financial need to receive this type of loan.
 Effective July 1, 2013 subsidized loan eligibility is limited to undergraduate students up to 150% of the program length.
 This means undergraduate students enrolled in a 4 year program, who are eligible for a subsidized loan, may receive this loan up to six years.
 More information on this rule can be found here.
 The interest rate for 2015-2016 is fixed at 4.29%.